Geospatial Index and Query

 query.foreach(callback)

-- Insert a point data into aerospike.
+• Insert data representing a point into Aerospike.

 aql> INSERT INTO test.testset (PK, geo_query_bin) VALUES (2, GEOJSON('{"type": "Point", "coordinates": [1,1]}'))

-- Querying a region to see if it contains that point.
+• Query a region to see if it contains that point.

 aql> SELECT * FROM test.testset WHERE geo_query_bin CONTAINS GeoJSON('{"type":"Polygon", "coordinates": [[[0,0], [0, 10], [10, 10], [10, 0], [0,0]]]}'))